beamkenya/ex_ussd/README.md

   # simulate 98
   {:ok, "CON Welcome\n3:Product C\n0:BACK"}
   ```
-`next`: Used render the next menu chuck, default `"98"`,
+  - `next` - Used render the next menu chuck, default `"98"`,
-`previous`: Ussd to navigate to the previous menu, default "0",
+  - `previous` - Ussd to navigate to the previous menu, default "0",

-`handle`: To let ExUssd allow the developer to handle the client input, set the value to `true`, this will then trigger a callback call on the handler for the first menu of the menu list with should_handle value `true`, default `false`.
+  - `handle` - To let ExUssd allow the developer to handle the client input, set the value to `true`, this will then trigger a callback call on the handler for the first menu of the menu list with should_handle value `true`, default `false`.

 ```elixir
   iex> ExUssd.Menu.render(